 Concurrent Enrollment

-Concurrent enrollment includes courses taught by college-approved high school teachers at the student’s high school.
+Concurrent enrollment refers to courses taught by college-approved high school teachers at the student’s high school.

 Online/On Campus